 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-- Dizziness or weakness
+- Nausea or vomiting

-- Severe headache or vision loss
+- You have a severe headache or vision loss.

-- Weakness in an arm or leg
+- You have weakness in an arm or leg.

 Treatment for chronic hypertension

 may include medicine to lower your blood pressure and cholesterol levels.
 A low cholesterol level helps prevent heart disease and makes it easier to control your blood pressure.
 Heart disease can make your blood pressure harder to control.
 You may also need to make lifestyle changes.

 What you need to know about the stages of hypertension:

 - Normal blood pressure is 119/79 or lower .
 Your healthcare provider may only check your blood pressure each year if it stays at a normal level.

 - Elevated blood pressure is 120/79 to 129/79 .
 This is sometimes called prehypertension.
 Your healthcare provider may suggest lifestyle changes to help lower your blood pressure to a normal level.
 He or she may then check it again in 3 to 6 months.